Last updated on July 2nd, 2023 at 11:51 am

 - Do not forget to paint the top of the shutter and sides of the cover moulding.

 - Paints used for all the coats should be of the same make and quality.

 (a) CEMENT PAINT

 Normally cement paint is used for the external walls of the building.
-Plastering of these walls is done with the sand faced finish.
+Plastering of these walls is done with a sand-faced finish.
 Textured paints can be used for elevational features.
 For external painting, follow the procedure mentioned below.

 - For better work quality, all exterior painting work procedure should be carried out on scaffolding.